 The digital world hasn't completely eliminated the need for paper storage, but it has made storing information much easier.
-Digital systems can create, send and manage invoices, and it can track your home business finances and then be imported into tax software for e-filing.
+Digital systems can create, send, and manage invoices, and they can track your home business finances and then be imported into tax software for e-filing.
 You can scan receipts and have them stored in a file on your computer (although you should probably keep the paper version as well).
-Electronic systems can store your clients, customer and prospect information in a customer relationship management system for easy access, emailing, billing and more.
-Online systems can be used to save your ideas, help you manage projects, organize information or research.
+Electronic systems can store your clients, customer, and prospect information in a customer relationship management system for easy access, emailing, billing, and more.
+Online systems can be used to save your ideas, help you manage projects, organize information, or research.

 But like paper file systems, your digital filing system needs to have an organizational structure, using folders and files stored on your computer, or in the cloud.
 For easiest management, use the same structure and file names in your digital system as you do in your paper system.
-To protect your digital files, backup them up onto a separate hard-drive or to an online storage system.
+To protect your digital files, back them up onto a separate hard drive or to an online storage system.

 A Combination of All of the Above

 Chances are you'll need to use more than one system to manage all the data and material you need to store in your business.
 First, you'll need to decide what works best for you, and then implement it.
 For example, you may have a binder system to help you organize day-to-day management of your business such as your schedule, marketing, and copies of your forms.

 Your traditional system can hold all your long-term papers such as prior years' taxes, permits and business licenses, and intellectual property registrations.
 You can use a digital system to store your ideas, such as Evernote, and track projects.

 On the other hand, you may want to be as digital as possible, using an online to-do list and calendar, scanning all receipts into your computer, and using software or online services for all other of your business management needs.
 Even so, you'll still want a system to manage the paper that does get generated.
 The key is to find the system that is easy for you to stick with and find the information you need when you need it.

 Updated by Leslie Truex